anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

   holder.

-Head over to `// define a type for ticket` in `tests.h`, and familiarize yourself with the type `ticket_state`.
+Head over to `// define a type for ticket` in `tests.h`, and familiarize yourself with the type `ticket_state` and the global declaration of `my_ticket_lock`.
 As you implement the operations below, consider whether `next` and `owner` should be on the same cache line or not.

 Next, head over to `ticket_lock` in `worker.c`.
 To acquire the lock, you atomically increment `next`, grabbing its previous value as your number, and